arajnoha/purefeed/README.md

 To get in touch with me, write me an email at adam@rajnoha.com.
 You can support what i do financially at [Liberapay here](https://liberapay.com/arajnoha/donate).
 Feel free to open merge requsts.

-### Upcoming
-I get so much ideas and so little time, so I implement features one by one, whenever I have time.
-These I work on right now:
- - Posts filters (if you post random stuff on your purefeed but also publish articles, it would be nice if readers could filter the post types)
- - Audio posts (for little clips and well as an alternative way of doing a self-hostad free podcast)
- - Video posts
- - other image types than JPG